Last updated: 2026-07-01

 How much does Retell AI cost in 2026?

-Retell AI charges $0.07+/minute for the voice engine with no monthly platform fee, plus separate costs for the LLM ($0.003-$0.08/min depending on model) and telephony ($0.015/min).
-The all-in realistic rate runs $0.085-$0.19/minute, or approximately $275-$320/month for 3,000 minutes.
-New users receive $10 in free credits and 20 concurrent calls at no charge.
-Additional concurrent lines cost $8/line/month.
-Enterprise accounts spending over $3,000/month get volume discounts to approximately $0.05/minute.
+Retell AI charges $0.07+/minute for the voice engine with no platform fee, plus separate costs for the LLM ($0.003-$0.08/minute) and telephony ($0.015/minute), which bring the realistic all-in rate to $0.085-$0.19/minute.
+Twenty concurrent calls are included free, with additional lines at $8/line/month, and enterprise accounts spending $3,000+/month receive volume discounts to about $0.05/minute.

 Is Retell AI free to use?